wacncontent/CustomizeTool/addCommentOutput/articles/search/search-dev-case-study-whattopedia.md

 The biggest surprise for us was how fast we could learn Azure Search, and how much we got back.
 Literally, we established proof-of-concept in a few hours (see the note below), replacing 500 lines of code with 3 lines of code in the front end application (plus a new WebJob), and getting better results.

 Previously, our code implemented paging, counts, and other behaviors that are standard to search.
 Using Azure Search, the results we get back include the search hits, facets, paging data, counts -- all the stuff we needed and were having to supply ourselves.
-It also included boosting and built-in faceted navigation, which we didn’t have in our original solution.
+It also included boosting and built-in faceted navigation, which we <!-- deleted by customization didn't --><!-- keep by customization: begin --> didn’t <!-- keep by customization: end --> have in our original solution.

 The greatest challenge during implementation was that it was a Preview version and finding information and shared experiences was difficult.
 Once we connected a few dots, we found that using Azure Search Service was pretty simple due to its REST API and JSON data format.
 We could call the framework directly from most open source plugins like JQuery JSON.Net, and we could use tools like Fiddler for fast experimentation and debugging.